 Sweet potato casserole, move aside because Maple Walnut Twice Baked Sweet Potatoes are here.
 Using simple, everyday ingredients, these sweet potatoes are baked, scooped out, and then mixed with Greek yogurt (or sour cream), pumpkin pie spice, and maple syrup.

-Then comes the twice baked part by baking again, and then topping with walnuts, butter, and brown sugar.
+Then comes the twice baked part by baking again, and then topped with walnuts, butter, and brown sugar.
 Top with a drizzle of syrup and let your family and friends dig in.

 14. Autumn Harvest Salad with Pomegranate